lukso-network/docs/docs/learn/expert-guides/deploy-multichain-contracts.md

 );

 const numberInContractWithoutInit = await contractWithoutInit.number();
+console.log(
-console.log('The number in the non-initialized contract is: ', numberInContractWithoutInit);
+  'The number in the non-initialized contract is: ', numberInContractWithoutInit,
+);
 ```

 ### Case 2: Contract with Constructor with intializable function